-We want to make sure that Carlisle enjoys a strong and growing economy providing positive and progressive employment opportunities for local people.
+We want to make sure that the district enjoys a strong and growing economy providing positive and progressive employment opportunities for local people.
 We want Carlisle to be a healthy place where people enjoy long, happy and healthy lives and are able to contribute fully and support Carlisle's growth.
 We want to continuously raise the aspirations of our young people and allow them to look forward to a positive future.
 We want to make sure that Carlisle is a safe place to live where people feel part of their community and are able to influence the decisions that affect them.
-We want to make sure that people can access the services that are important to them and afford decent homes across the district.
+We want to ensure that people can access the services that are important to them and afford decent homes across the district.

-We want to reduce the health and socio-economic inequalities that too often exist across Carlisle, narrowing the gaps between best and worst.
+In short we want to reduce the health and socio-economic inequalities that too often exist across our district by narrowing the gaps between best and worst.

 Above all, we want to realise the strengths of our greatest asset - the people that live here.
-Carlisle has resourceful, resilient and responsive people who we want to bring together into communities that can help shape and deliver their own future.
+Carlisle and district has a resourceful, resilient and responsive population, people who we want to bring together into communities that can help shape and deliver their own future.